Key Takeaways

 Self-service embedded analytics for enterprises and SaaS platforms

-Integrate analytics into your software or internal apps while maintaining complete control over branding and user access.
+Integrate analytics into your software while maintaining complete control over branding and user access.

 • Multi-tenant architecture with role-based permissions.